macmillanpublishers/Word-template/docs/dev/error+messages.md

 HTTP request returned 404: Page not found.
 Either file isn't available on Confluence or Confluence URL is wrong.

 # 8: Permission denied
 User needs admin permission to write to final template directory.
 If Mac, direct user to download from Self Service.
-If PC, contact IT and have them fix–users should have read/write permission to Startup and C:\ProgramDat
+If PC, contact IT and have them fix–users should have read/write permission to Startup and C:\ProgramData

+# 9: Temp file delete failed
+Failed to delete previous file in temp dir before beginning download.